general contracting workforce design

 General contractor framing walls on a residential build

-Every new project means another ramp-up cycle: onboarding crews, coordinating subs, rebuilding communication rhythms from scratch.
-When the project winds down, institutional knowledge walks off the site.
-The result is constant coordination chaos, PM overload, and margin that disappears into rework and schedule slip.
+Every new project means onboarding crews, coordinating subs, and rebuilding rhythms from scratch.
+When the project winds down, knowledge walks off site.
+Constant rework and schedule slip eat your margin.

-LaborMap™ separates work that requires field judgment from repeatable coordination and ramp-cycle work that can be supported by machine staffing and human oversight, so your project teams stop re-learning the same lessons on every job.
+Jo from separates field judgment from repeatable coordination.
+Your project teams stop re-learning the same lessons on every job.

 01